parallel-constitution/parallel-constitution.github.io/pages/faq.md

 The methods to achieve this purpose should be:

 1. accessible
 2. useful and
 3. delightful

-### _What are some the typical things that happen in orgnizations that create distance people and productivity?_
+### _What are some the typical things that happen in organizations that create well-distanced people and productivity?_

 * Research data is lost.